What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 Liam Sandford

-Every speaker knows that sinking feeling after a talk that didn’t go quite as planned.
+Every speaker knows the sinking feeling after a presentation that did not go quite as planned.
 Maybe you forgot your next point, stumbled over a sentence, or caught someone in the front row checking their phone.

-You replay it in your head, over and over, until that single moment becomes the story you tell yourself: ‘I’m not good at public speaking.’
+You replay it in your head, over and over, until that single moment becomes the story you tell yourself: "I am not good at public speaking."

-That’s the Circle of Doom, a negative feedback loop that turns one imperfect moment into ongoing fear.
-But the truth is, it’s not your nerves or talent that hold you back.
-It’s what you focus on afterwards.
+That is the Circle of Doom, a negative feedback loop that turns one imperfect moment into ongoing fear.
+But the truth is, it is not your nerves or your talent that hold you back.
+It comes down to what you focus on afterwards.

-When you learn to break that loop and build confidence around what worked, public speaking becomes easier, lighter, and eventually effortless.
+Learn to break that loop and build your confidence around what worked, and public speaking becomes easier, lighter, and eventually effortless.

 What Is the Circle of Doom?